danep93/mynewwebsite/content/posts/what-is-a-name.md

 Racer
 Java

-Referenced below are all notebooks used in this blogpost.
+And there you have it!
+Today we learned what it takes to reformat and preprocess your data, pass through an LSTM network, perform grid search cross validation to perfect hyper parameters, and evaluate results.
+Thank you for reading, if you’ve gotten this far you should know I lied, all four of those names belong to real celebrity babies.
+Here you can find all notebooks used in this blogpost --> https://github.com/danep93/lstm-names/notebooks.
 Want to try your own words?
 Check out plug-n-chug-softmax.

-And there you have it!
-Today we learned what it takes to reformat and preprocess your data, pass through an LSTM network, perform grid search cross validation to perfect hyper parameters, and evaluate your results.
-Thank you for reading, if you’ve gotten this far you should know I lied, all four of those names belong to real celebrity babies.
 A special thanks to Domenic Puzio https://www.linkedin.com/in/domenicpuzio/ for helping me get started and machinelearningmastery for covering every topic under the sun.